Skip to main content

 These steps will get you familiar with Whale’s core features and show you just how easy it is to create, capture, and access knowledge.

-šŸŽ„ 2.
-Record Your First Guide with CoCreator
+šŸŽ„ 1.
+Record Your First Guide

 This is one of the fastest ways to turn real work into real documentation.
 Read the full article here.